kemingy/kemingy.github.io/content/blogs/2024-10-12-rabitq-bench.md

 ## Step by Step Improvement

-### Start with an naive implementation
+### Start with a naive implementation

 My [first release](https://github.com/kemingy/rabitq/tree/dbfd54bd5d739b0729dc28e6fbd8d5413b019561) implemented the RaBitQ algorithm based on an algebra library called [nalgebra](https://docs.rs/nalgebra).
 The main reason is that I need to use the QR decomposition to obtain the orthogonal matrix, which is the key step in the RaBitQ algorithm.
 Also, a mature linear algebra library provides many useful functions for manipulating the matrix and vectors, making it easier for me to implement the algorithm.
-Imagine that implementing an algorithm involving matrix multiplication, projection and decomposition in Python without `numpy`, it's a nightmare.
+Imagine implementing an algorithm involving matrix multiplication, projection and decomposition in Python without `numpy`, it's a nightmare.

 I thought that the performance should be good since `nalgebra` is optimized for such kind of scenarios.
-But the benchmark shows that is much slower than I expected.
+But the benchmark shows that it is much slower than I expected.
 I guess reimplementing it in `numpy` would be much faster :(

 According to the [profiling](https://share.firefox.dev/3AwiVNR), there are lots of `f32::clone()` calls.
 It takes about 33% of the total time, or 44% if you focus on the `query_one` function.
 This reminds me that I can preallocate the memory for some vectors and reuse it in the iteration, a very common trick.
 So instead of using `(x - y).norm_squared()`, I need to pre-declare another vector that stores the result of `(x - y)`, which ends up being `x.sub_to(y, &mut z); z.norm_squared()`.
 See the [commit 23f9aff](https://github.com/kemingy/rabitq/commit/23f9aff4c8b3303c0a03ac9a7472ada8cc915a3b).